 I sighed with relief.
 But soon became anxious again.

 Time keeps on ticking, ticking, ticking… into the future

-Fifteen minutes later I realized that the scheduled bus we were waiting for must have left early or was cancelled.
-I advised my fellow travelers:
+Fifteen minutes later I realised that the scheduled bus we were waiting for must have left early or was cancelled.
+I advised my fellow travellers:

 “Yes, occasionally that happens.
 Sometimes a driver becomes impatient and departs too early or a scheduled bus is cancelled because of a mechanical breakdown or a missing driver.
 We will have to wait for the next one.”

 The next bus arrived after another ten minutes or so.
 Phew!
 It was now one and three-quarter hours before my flight departure time.